william-aderholdt/Run-Predictor/README.md

-runPredictor is a C# application which states which times would be best to run in a given day based on parameters set by the user.
+Run Predictor is a C# command line application which states which times would be best to run for the day based on the weather, given parameters set by the user.

 The output is formatted like this:
 ![picture](/assets/img3.PNG)